justtal/ember-cli-sass-pods/README.md

 ##### The import file
 You need to add the import file into your main app scss file.

-If you use podModulePrefix (which is deprecated) your imports file will be
+If you use podModulePrefix (which is deprecated) your imports file would be:
 ```
 [podModulePrefix].scss
 ```
-otherwize it will be:
+otherwize it would be:
 ```
 imports.scss
 ```